 The method used: Retest, round number, high momentum, and multiple timeframes

 CHART 1: – E/J daily

-To start with, we can see the price formed a big daily bearish engulf bar on 20-11-2013 at a key resistance area.
-As we know the top of a bearish engulf bar is a point of the key resistance zone which I have marked as “Area A” in this case.
-The very next daily bar breaks through and closes well above the area A. As a thumb rule, once broken a resistance becomes a support.
+To start with, we can see the price formed a big daily bearish engulfing bar on 20-11-2013 at a key resistance area.
+As we know the top of a bearish engulfing bar is a point of the key resistance zone which I have marked as “Area A” in this case.
+The very next daily bar breaks through and closes well above the area A. As a thumb rule, once broken resistance becomes support.
 Hence Area A now becomes the key support area.

 CHART 2: – E/J daily

 Again a daily chart.
 On 22-11-2013, the price starts to come back to area A for the retest.

 Same chart, same day but on 4-hour TF.
 Here we have 2 possibilities.
 Price reacting to Area A or Area B respectively.
 We wait for the price action.

 Now to make a low-risk entry, I scale down to 1-hour TF though majority of my entries are based on 4-hour TF.
 Here there is an hourly pin bar from area A indicating the support.
 The previous up move of high momentum, the round number 136 and also the risk of just 25 pips, support my decision.

 My entry is at 136.20 i.e., breaking an hourly pin bar upside and making a stop at 135.95 which means a risk of just 25 pips.
 There is absolutely nothing to lose if my stop is taken out.